capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Users must be able to see GPT's grading feedback during an ongoing quest, so they may know if they can continue onto the rest of the quest.

-* GPT must not accept an irrelevant answer (such as blank answer, answer irrelavant to the question, answers that try to cheat).
+* GPT must not mark an irrelevant answer (such as blank answer, answer irrelavant to the question, or answers that try to cheat) as a valid solution (which would let user(s) move on to the next question).

 * GPT must rate the answers as either valid or invalid, determing the course of the quest/game.